-You can opt to study for an Honours degree over four years or an Ordinary degree over three years.
-You will complete a range of modules, as outlined, each year
+You can opt to study for an honours degree over four years or an ordinary degree over three years.
+You will complete a range of modules, as outlined, each year.

-- With a plethora of festivals, theatre companies, dance companies, museums and orchestras in and around Edinburgh, the festival city and throughout Scotland, work-based learning and networking opportunities are plentiful.
+- With a plethora of festivals, theatre companies, dance companies, museums and orchestras in and around Edinburgh, the Festival City, and throughout Scotland, work-based learning and networking opportunities are plentiful.

-Electives in Years Three and Four allow you to focus your interests to suit your own career aspirations.
+- Electives in Years Three and Four allow you to focus your interests to suit your own career aspirations.

 Irish Leaving Certificate:

 Access to Humanities /Arts / Social Sciences considered.
-We welcome applications from mature students with relevant qualifications and /or experience
+We welcome applications from mature students with relevant qualifications and /or experience.

 Year 2 - HNC/D relevant HN programmes will be considered with B/CB in the graded units.
-Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher/ A Level: BBB in relevant subjects.
+Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+A Level: BBB in relevant subjects.
 Advanced entry candidates meeting the entry criteria will be required to attend an interview as part of the selection process.

 You may use your studies as a basis for professional practice within theatre and allied industries, using the specialisms as a stepping stone to: playwriting; directing; producing; screen industries; further training in acting; theatre in/within the community; contemporary performance practice; arts journalism; professions requiring skills in communication and creativity; drama teaching; and postgraduate study.

-BA (Hons) Drama and Performance
+Katie Innes, BA (Hons) Drama and Performance